Ircama/osm-carto-tutorials/pages/41_updating-data.md

 Anyway, we need to verify that they do not introduce downsides and that the result is exactly the same of the osmosis/osm2pgsql toolchain and this is beyond the scope of this tutorial.

+For instance the logic used by *imposm* might be different from the one used by *osm2pgsql*.
+If using that tool, you have to make it perform exactly the same as the standard toolchain.[^6]

 ### External references

 Jochen Topf in his [blog](https://blog.jochentopf.com/) reports that [Osmium](https://github.com/osmcode/osmium-tool/) can [provide expedicious and exact extracts](https://blog.jochentopf.com/2017-02-06-expedicious-and-exact-extracts-with-osmium.html).